Vegan Red Velvet Cake

 This super moist, rich vegan red velvet cake will wow your friends and family!
-It’s topped and sandwiched with dairy-free cream cheese frosting and is a decadent dessert that everyone will love.
+It’s sandwiched and covered with dairy-free cream cheese frosting and is a decadent dessert that everyone will love.

-Traditionally, red velvet cake didn’t contain any food coloring.
-The red color was much more subtle and happened because the acidity of the vinegar reacted with the anthocyanin-rich cocoa powder to bring out its red undertones.
+The acidity of the vinegar in the buttermilk is supposed to react with the anthocyanin-rich cocoa powder to bring out its red undertones.

 How To Make Vegan Red Velvet Cake

 Before anything else, preheat your oven to 180°C/350°F (or 160°C/350°F if you’re using a fan or convection oven).

 Grease, flour and line two 7-inch round cake tins.
 This cake is quite small so I don’t recommend using larger tins unless you increase the quantity of the ingredients too.

 In a large bowl, mix together 260g of self-raising flour (2 cups), 1/2 a teaspoon of baking soda, 1 tablespoon of unsweetened cocoa powder and 150g (3/4 cup) of caster sugar.

 Next, measure out 135g of vegan butter (1/2 cup + 1 tablespoon).
 Melt it gently in microwave or on the stove.

 Add it to the bowl along with 240ml of unsweetened soy milk (1 cup), 2 teaspoons of vanilla extract and 1 teaspoon of vinegar.
 I used apple cider vinegar but you can substitute white vinegar.